Finding Rule-Interpretable Non-Negative Data Representation

-There are obvious benefits of using the proposed approach in all presented scenarios.
-In the unsupervised tasks, such as performing clustering with NMF, using the proposed methodology allows obtaining conceptual clusters.
-In the supervised tasks, the latent factors are often used as features which are further used to increase accuracy of a machine learning model.
-This is evident in the presented use-case where the proposed approach fusing information from multiple sources managed to improve upon an existing representation on significantly larger number of functions than regular NMF approach.
+In the supervised tasks, the latent factors are often used as features which are further used to increase accuracy of machine learning models.
+The presented use-case demonstrates that the proposed approach, utilizing information fusion, manages to create input features that improve predictive model performance on significantly larger number of target labels compared to features obtained from regular NMF approach.
 In this use-case, understanding the obtained features and their connection to the target label is of utmost importance for efficient study of the underlying problem and making further research decisions.